 The EDA and THESL also point to the fact that the disagreement about the inclusion or exclusion of wireless attachments was identified in the CCTA Settlement Agreement.
 Appendix B to the Settlement Agreement contains a list of definitions (identified as Revision No. 5 of the MEARIE/CCTA draft model agreement).
 In that list, under the definition for "Attachment" the following words appear: "Attachment excludes wireless transmitters and power line carriers.
 NOT AGREED."
 The Board does not agree that this reference, and the subsequent approval of the Settlement Agreement, supports the conclusion that wireless attachments were to be excluded from the CCTA Order.
-The reference appears in an appendix to the Settlement Agreement.
+The reference appears in an appendix to the Settlement Agreement, and the appendix is only referred to in one place in the Settlement Agreement.
 That one reference is by one group of parties as part of the explanation of their position on an issue which itself was unsettled.
-Therefore, although the Board would be aware this aspect was unsettled, not just whether attachments included wireless attachments.
+Therefore, although the Board would be aware this aspect was unsettled, on the face of the Settlement Agreement, the whole issue was unsettled, not just whether attachments included wireless attachments.